Portaria is a beautiful, traditional, mountainous village, built at 650 meters, on the western slope of the Pelion mountain, in mainland Greece.

 • Located on an uphill cobbled street, Gevsokratoras is famous for its fireplace and handmade bread, serving simple but modern dishes with a broader Mediterranean identity

-• Pelion Geuseis welcomes you with a shot of tsipouro and raw materials of their own production – try the eggplant in clay
+• Pelion Geuseis welcomes you with a shot of tsipouro and raw materials of their production – try the eggplant in clay

 • Agora 1955, a stylish all-day café – bistrot that also functions as a deli and wine bar

-• Aeriko, between Portaria and Makrinitsa with the best view and amazing cheesecakes
+• Aeriko, between Portaria and Makrinitsa with the best view and amazing cheesecakes.

 When is Best to Go to Portaria